 Reset initializes the stack pointer to location 07H.
-Any CALL or PUSH pre-increments the SP before loading the stack.
-Therefore, loading the stack starts from locations 08H, which is also the first register (R0) of register bank 1.
+Any call or push pre-increments the SP before loading the stack.
+Therefore, loading the stack starts from location 08H, which is also the first register (R0) of register bank 1.
 Thus, if one is going to use more than one register bank, the stack pointer should be initialized to an area of RAM not used for data storage.